-What You Need to Know About Sending ACT or SAT Test Scores
+What You Need to Know About Sending ACT or SAT Scores

 Sending ACT or SAT Test Scores

-If you haven’t already done so, this week is an ideal time to send colleges your standardized test scores if you’re applying Early Action or Early Decision and your schools require official score reports.
-Some schools (we’re looking at you, Michigan) have historically been real sticklers for everything getting in by Nov.
-1, so we recommend giving the testing agency at least 2 weeks to send the scores; that said, during the pandemic, many schools have been more flexible than usual, so make sure to check their websites to see if they have clear language around a grace period for test scores after the application deadline.
+If you haven’t already done so, early October is an ideal time for sending ACT or SAT scores to colleges if you’re applying Early Action or Early Decision and your schools require official score reports.
+Some schools have historically been real sticklers for everything getting in by Nov.
+1, so we recommend giving the testing agency at least 2 weeks to send the scores.

 Questions?
 We’ve got answers.
-Below are some of the questions we’ve asked most often at this time of year.
+Below are some of the questions we’re asked most often at this time of year.

 How do I send my test scores?